-As a theoretical ecologist, I am keen on investigating the structure of ecological communities as well as their dynamics, so as to understand how they respond to disturbances.
+As a community ecologist, I am keen on investigating the structure of ecological communities as well as their dynamics, so as to understand how they respond to disturbances.
 I study ecological communities as networks of interactions, trying to capture the architecture of such webs, their variabilities and their dynamics.

 Modeling of community dynamics (numerical simulations and analytical approach), ecological network analysis, and null models are key in my toolbox.

 I explore the relationships between the stability and the structure of ecological networks exhibiting a diversity of inter-specific interaction types.
 Until recently, this level of complexity has often been ignored, and interaction types have been studied separately.
 For instance, pollination and herbivory networks are poorly understood as a whole, though they share species, can occur in the same place and the same period of time.
 My Ph.
 D. aimed at understanding better how such networks work dynamically as a whole, and suggests ways to investigate their structure.

 Food webs at the landscape scale